What is Anti-SLAPP?

-Short for strategic lawsuits against public participation, SLAPPs have become an all-too-common tool for intimidating and silencing critics of businesses, often for environmental and local land development issues.
+Short for strategic lawsuits against public participation, SLAPPs have become an all-too-common tool for intimidating and silencing critics of businesses through expensive, baseless legal proceedings.

 An “anti-SLAPP” law is meant to provide a remedy from SLAPP suits.
 Anti-SLAPP laws are intended to prevent people from using courts, and potential threats of a lawsuit, to intimidate people who are exercising their First Amendment rights.
 In terms of reporting, news organizations and individual journalists can use anti-SLAPP statutes to protect themselves from the financial threat of a groundless defamation case brought by a subject of an enterprise or investigative story.

 Under most anti-SLAPP statutes, the person sued makes a motion to strike the case because it involves speech on a matter of public concern.
 The plaintiff then has the burden of showing a probability that they will prevail in the suit — meaning they must show that they have evidence that could result in a favorable verdict.
 If the plaintiff cannot meet this burden and the suit is dismissed through anti-SLAPP proceedings, many statutes allow defendants to collect attorney’s fees from the plaintiff.

 Updates are coming to these soon.
 Until then, view our 2010 guide.

 2019-06-02: Texas modified its existing anti-SLAPP law